ckipp01/chronica/pages/webring-checker.md

   - `GET /` will return a description page
-  - `GET /check?format=html` will return an html report of all sites, their status code, and if available, the last modified date"
+  - `GET /check?format=html` will return an html report of all sites, their status code, and if available, the last modified date
   - `GET /check?format=json` will return the same info as the html format but in json
   - `GET /sites` will return a json array of site objects that are part of the webring
   - `GET /rss?format=html` to view a collection of all available rss feeds in the